-A cursory search for a Kilimanjaro kit list on the web returns a number of unsatisfactory results that admittedly go some way in providing an overview of the key gear requirements, but fall woefully short in terms of explaining why and what is needed in detail.
+A cursory search for a Kilimanjaro Kit List online returns several unsatisfactory results that go some way in providing an overview of the key gear requirements, but fall short in terms of explaining why and what is needed in detail.

-We know that for our readers the devil is in the detail, so a few years ago we set out to produce a complete and reliable Kilimanjaro packing list.
-This page is the culmination of that pursuit.
+But the devil is in the detail, so a few years ago we produced this complete and reliable Kilimanjaro packing list.

-In browsing this Kilimanjaro packing list we recommend using the quicklinks on each page to jump to key sections, and bookmarking this page so that you can return to it as your preparations unfold.
+In browsing this Kilimanjaro packing list, we recommend bookmarking this page so that you can return to it as your preparations unfold.

 Please also share our list with fellow trekking parters, or link to it from your blog or social networks as a resource for future trekkers.